lav30/nobelprizes/index.md

 ### 11. Line plots of Ages of Awardees in all Categories
-These plots display the age at which individuals received the Nobel Prizes oveer the years.
+These plots display the age at which individuals received the Nobel Prizes over the years.

 ![Title](Images/a3.png?raw=true "Title")

 ### 12. Country, City and Organization based Graphs
-These charts show the top 20 (by count) countries, cities and organizations that have received Nobel Prizes.
+These charts display the top 20 (by count) countries, cities and organizations that have received Nobel Prizes.

 #### a.
 Country of Birth